Great evening bat: Status

 The IUCN lists its conservation status as near-threatened.
 One of the threats to its survival in South Asia is human influence by habitat destruction; many caves have been turned into attractions.
 They have also been disturbed by farmers collecting their excrement.
 Also the excessive use of insecticides poses a threat to the great evening bats.

 Scientific name

 At four letters, Ia io is tied with Yi qi for the shortest existing (and shortest possible) scientific name of any animal under the International Code of Zoological Nomenclature, and is one of very few scientific names composed solely of vowels.

-The name refers to Io, a woman of classical mythology, viewed as "flighty;" and ia (ἰά), a Greek term for a shout.
+The name has traditionally been associated with Io, a figure in classical mythology who was viewed as "flighty," and ia (ἰά), a Greek word signifying a shout or cry.

+Griffiths suggests an alternative meaning behind Oldfield Thomas's choice of name.
+Instead of a reference to mythology, the name Ia io might be a joyful exclamation, translating to 'Shout hurrah!'.
+This interpretation posits that Thomas, who had recently become a Fellow of the Royal Society after three times previously being nominated but failing to receive the required endorsements, was expressing his elation through the naming of this species.